 Another simple game to play with a group of four-year-olds.
 Make the group sit in a circle; one person will whisper a sentence into the ear of the person sitting next to them.
 That person will pass the message to the next person, and so on.
 The cycle keeps moving until it reaches the last person in the circle, and they will say the message out loud.
 The game’s main motive is to improve students’ listening and information-processing skills.

 Skill Development: Language development

 This is an excellent game for 4-year-olds to improve their reading skills.
 You can pick one child and give them a book to read aloud to the rest of the group.
 You will then assign the listeners a specific word or phrase.
 When they hear that word or phrase being mentioned in the story, they have to clap.
 It is a great way to improve young students’ reading, language, and listening skills.

 This game is perfect for students suffering from sensory disorders.
 To play this game, you must put some unique textured items in a box.
 After that, ask the children to touch and feel one of the items.
 Without seeing it, they have to guess the item’s name based on their feel and touch senses.

 Requirements: Lots of chairs

-Musical chairs is an excellent party game for preschoolers.
-You simply have to arrange chairs in a circle facing outwards.
+Musical Chair is an excellent party game for preschoolers.
+You have to arrange chairs in a circle facing outwards.
 However, there should always be one less chair than the number of players.
 Once the music starts, everyone walks around the chairs, and when the music stops, they have to grab a seat.
 The person who is left standing will lose the game.
 Keep on playing until you have a winner.

 Games are an essential part of child development.
 With games, children learn to socialize, become team leaders, and learn new things.
 Their physical and mental strength also improves.

 Play all the suggested games to improve your child’s physical and mental development.
-Choose from a vast number of games you can buy, as well as free games for 4 year olds, and get started!
+Choose from a vast number of games you can buy, as well as free games for 4-year-olds, and get started!